JetBrains/jpa-buddy-documentation/dto-generator/dto-generator.md

 ## Blaze Persistence Entity Views Support

-<a href="https://persistence.blazebit.com/" target="_blank">Blaze-Persistence</a> is a powerful persistence framework that provides advanced query capabilities and optimization techniques for Java-based applications.
-It aims to simplify and enhance the development of data access layers by offering a high-level API and a range of features that can significantly improve performance and developer productivity.
+<a href="https://persistence.blazebit.com/" target="_blank">Blaze-Persistence</a> is a strong persistence framework for Java applications.
+It offers advanced querying and optimization techniques to simplify data access development and improve developer productivity.
-JPA Buddy provides support for this framework to create Entity Views for JPA entities, but only when [the relevant library](https://jpa-buddy.com/documentation/#dependencies) is included in the project.
+JPA Buddy supports this framework to create Entity Views for JPA entities, whenever [the relevant library](https://jpa-buddy.com/documentation/#dependencies) is included in the project.

 You can create an Entity View through the following steps: